Looks

 Updating a Look

-Next Look - The updates the following Look.
+- Next Look - This updates the following Look

-All Following Look - The updates the following Look(s) in your current Sequence.
+- All Following - This updates the following Look(s) in your current Sequence

-Selection Only - The will update from your currently selected Fixtures
+- Selection Only - This will update from your currently selected Fixtures

-Manual Values Only (default) - This will update only the red values in the Pillbox or Table View.
-By not checking this you are updating all values on the board or all values in your selection - this can include values coming in from Faders that are not Excluded from Record.
+- Manual Values Only (default) - This will update only the red values in the Pillbox or Table View.
+By unchecking this, you are updating all values on the board or all values in your selection - this can include values coming in from Faders that are not Excluded from Record

-Looks can be easily renamed or deleted by long-pressing on the Look in the Sidebar.
+You can rename, clone, or delete a Look by long-pressing on the Look in the Sidebar.

 Looks Expanded